gcode101/Home-Builder/README.md

 ### `npm start`

-Runs the app in the development mode.<br>
+Runs the backend server in development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:5000](http://localhost:5000) to view it in the browser.

+## Frontend directory contains the REACT app